nicolasoleinizak/to-do-list/README.md

 npm install
 ```
-Also, you have to generate just once a key for Laravel with the command
+Also, you have to generate just once a key for Laravel with the command, and run the migrations:
 ```
 php artisan key:generate

+php artisan migrate
 ```

 After that, the settings are done.
 Now, paralelly, is required to run two commands in different terminals with the commands: